 EBC Trek Distance

 The total distance from Lukla to the foothills of Mt.
 Everest is 62 kilometers.
 It means 124 km for going up the foothills of Mt.
-Everest and coming back to Lukla after finishing the trekking.
+Everest and coming back to Lukla after finishing the trek.

 However, Rising Adventure can customize the itineraries as per your requirements.
-So, please be known of the Everest base camp trek distance before preparing your personal itineraries.
+So, please be known of the Everest base camp trek distance before preparing your itineraries.

 Everest Base Camp Trek Cost